Tool-Kit- Pop-up Research Station - Archiving

 Walk around your neighborhood and find the vacant storefronts that provide contact information for leasing or renting.
 In some instances, it may be a property management company.
 Be sure you have the exact address.

 You can also search public records at your local tax collector's office, but storefronts with signage indicate a property owner interested in using the space.
 Be persistent once you make contact.
-Provide documentation of Art in SStorefronts'success.
+Provide documentation of Art in storefronts.
 Let them know you are easy to work with and have their interests in mind.
 If you live or work in a neighborhood, you may also know an under-utilized window, which could work as well, like an insurance or accounting office.

 How do you establish the value of your artwork for insurance purposes?